-The Barbados Gold Cup is a thoroughbred horse race run annually on the first Saturday in March each year since 1982.
-This is the most popular horse race in the Southern Caribbean with spectators coming from all over the world.
-Contested over a turf course at a distance of 1,800 meters, this race is open to horses, age three or older.
+The Barbados Gold Cup is a thoroughbred horse race run annually on the first Saturday in March since 1982.
+The Gold Cup is the most famous horse race in the Southern Caribbean, with spectators viewing worldwide.
+Contested over a turf course at a distance of 1,800 meters (9 furlongs), this race is open to horses three years old or older.

-The large crowd is treated to top quality races – from horses that are owned by the world’s leading investors in thoroughbred racing.
+The large crowd is treated to top-quality races – from horses owned by the world’s leading investors in thoroughbred racing.
 There is delectable food to be tasted, live music to be heard, and a Gold Cup Parade to be witnessed.
 This is a great day out for all – there is something there for all the family.

 The Barbados Triple Crown

 » The Banks Barbados Guineas is the 1st leg of the local Triple Crown and occurs in April.

 » The Pinnacle Feeds Midsummer Creole Classic (GR.1R-BAR.) is the 2nd leg of the regional Triple Crown in July, and